Clinton in Libya to cement post-Gaddafi ties

 Clinton arrived in Tripoli aboard a U.S. military aircraft to begin the one-day visit during which she was scheduled to meet leaders from the National Transitional Council (NTC), civil society activists and staff of the newly re-opened U.S. embassy.

-She will announce a set of new programs designed to foster closer U.S.-Libyan ties including U.S. help for treating fighters wounded in Libya's insurrection, resuming student exchange programs and more help for Libya's effort to track down and destroy dangerous Gaddafi-era weaponry.
+She will announce a set of new programmes designed to foster closer U.S.-Libyan ties including U.S. help for treating fighters wounded in Libya's insurrection, resuming student exchange programmes and more help for Libya's effort to track down and destroy dangerous Gaddafi-era weaponry.

 Clinton is the most senior U.S. official to visit Tripoli since rebel forces battling longtime leader Muammar Gaddafi seized the capital in August with the help of NATO warplanes.

-U.S. officials said her visit underscored Washington's hope to work with Libya's new leaders as they guide the country toward elections and begin to reform its economy.
+U.S. officials said her visit underscored Washington's hope to work with Libya's new leaders as they guide the country towards elections and begin to reform its economy.

 The United States took part in the NATO bombing campaign that helped install the NTC in power, although it was mostly in a support role with France and Britain in the lead.
 The French and British leaders visited Tripoli together last month.